flood-io/flood-chrome-docs/README.md

 # `@flood/chrome`

-> Flood Chrome brings the familiar power of traditional browser scripting tools with the proven performance of Flood to create an easy to use and maintainable performance testing tool.
+Flood Chrome brings the familiar power of traditional browser scripting tools with the proven performance of Flood to create an easy to use and maintainable performance testing tool.

+Flood Chrome works by spinning up hundreds or even thousands of instances of Google Chrome, and running scripts you define here to drive a load test.
+We can this Browser Level Load Testing.

 > This project is currently in beta and APIs are subject to change.